afni/afni/doc/unix_tutorial/misc/unix_commands.rst

 Tcsh shell commands, Unix commands and special key strokes

-.. note:: for getting help in Unix, try the "manual" pages: `man COMMAND`
+.. note:: for getting help in Unix, try the "manual" pages: :command:`man COMMAND`

 Shell commands are particular to the shell (:command:`tcsh`, in this case).